 One of the keys to fishing these freshly flooded areas is to fish them before the water rises.
 By doing this you know where the best ambush spots are going to be.
 Fish will move into those small dips along the grassy shoreline.
 Rocky areas that were only a few inches to a foot deep last week will become hot spots.

 Keep your eyes open for the trees that now have water under them.
 These are the spots that Snook and Trout love to move into.
+Check out our post here for more snook fly fishing techniques.

 Low Water Fishing